fastapi/fastapi/docs/en/docs/tutorial/dependencies/classes-as-dependencies.md

 {!../../../docs_src/dependencies/tutorial003.py!}
 ```

-But declaring the type is encouraged as that way your editor will know what will be passed as the parameter `commons`, and then it can help you with code completion, type checks, etc:
+But declaring the type is encouraged as that way your editor will know what will be passed as the parameter `commons`, and then it can help you with code completion, type checks, etc.:

 <img src="/img/tutorial/dependencies/image02.png">